analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ### How do I change the connection parameters?

 Only the master of the connection can change the connection parameters.
 Peripheral devices can request a change, but only the master can accept and set the connection parameters.
-Cell phones and mobile operatings systems have different restrictions on the connection parameters.
+Cell phones and mobile operating systems have different restrictions on connection parameters.

 Peripheral applications have the following structure that is used to request connection parameter updates.